 The effect of trauma on the brain

-I remember massaging a woman's leg when she cried out.
-I hadn't hurt her but it transpired that she has been skiing with her children a few years previously and had fallen and broken her leg.
-She hadn't wanted to alarm her children so had kept all the emotion and pain in.
-Years later I touched the site of the pain and the trauma was released in her scream.
+I recall massaging a woman’s leg, and she suddenly cried out.
+I hadn’t hurt her, but it turned out she had been skiing with her children years earlier, had fallen, and broken her leg.
+She had hidden her pain and emotions to avoid alarming her children.
+Years later, when I touched the spot where she had been injured, the trauma surfaced in her cry.

 View all messages